hashicorp/nomad/website/source/docs/devices/community.html.md

 ## Authoring Device Plugins

 Nomad has a plugin system for defining device drivers.
 External device plugins will have the same user experience as built in drivers.
-For details on authoring a device plugin, please refer to the plugin authoring guide.
+For details on authoring a device plugin, please refer to the [plugin authoring guide][plugin_guide].

+[plugin_guide]: /docs/internals/plugins/index.html